-Joe helps businesses make location decisions driven by growth, consolidation, market changes, or a need to relocate to a place with a more favorable tax and regulatory climate
+Joe helps businesses make location decisions driven by growth, consolidation, market changes, or a need to relocate to places with more favorable business climates.

 Substantial Location Research

-His research on company migrations has been cited by the American Enterprise Institute, California Business Roundtable, California Manufacturers & Technology Association, California Small Business Action Committee, Chapman University Center for Demographics and Policy, Heartland Institute, Kersten Institute for Governance and Public Policy, Reason Foundation, Small Manufacturers Association of California and the Washington, D.C.-based Tax Foundation.
+His research on company migrations has been cited by the American Enterprise Institute, California Business Roundtable, California Manufacturers & Technology Association, California Small Business Action Committee, Chapman University Center for Demographics and Policy, Heartland Institute, Hoover Institution, Kersten Institute for Governance and Public Policy, Small Manufacturers Association of California and the Washington, D.C.-based Tax Foundation.